 Domus is part of the lifeblood of Dal Law.
 It is the night that highlights every week, especially the really bad ones.
 It is what makes the law school experience something that every alumni looks back fondly on instead of “that dark time” in their lives.
 It is what makes our peers our friends instead of our competition.
 It is what makes us more than just sections and graduating classes but rather a whole community together.
 Former Domus President Christine Pound (’03) put it perfectly when she said:

 Students come to Domus to relax, chat with friends and to make the Dalhousie Law School experience something more than cases, legal research and writing, and moots.
 What also makes Domus Legis special is that it is ours: it belongs to the Dalhousie Law School students.
 And, it has been passed down from hundreds of fellow Dal Law students who have gone before to those of us lucky enough to be enjoying it today.

-So join us on Thursday nights at The Split Crow Pub, The Auction House, or the Dalhousie University Club Pub!
+So join us on Thursday nights at The Split Crow Pub, The Daily Grind Cafe or Hide and Seek!
 We have some great nights in store and we want to make this year worthy of all the ones that have come before it.
-We want Domus to be the place where each and every Dal Law student feels comfortable, the place they can go to join their peers on Thursday nights for a drink and a laugh (or several).
+We want Domus to be the place where each and every Dalhousie Law student feels comfortable, the place they can go to join their peers on Thursday nights for a drink and a laugh (or several).
 We love Domus for what it is and we have not forgotten what it was.
 Come say hello and become a part of the tradition that’s been going strong for over half a century, and has made Dalhousie the place to study law in Canada.

 We’re all in this together, lets make it the best we can, together!